 That is the beauty of snow-shoeing, you can just move at your own pace and take in all the sights.
 We got to the top in about hour and half.. stopped to take in the great views of the city.

 If skiing is not your thing but you still want to get away from the crowds and the city, you should definitely consider doing this.
 It's a lot like hiking but you will be walking in more snowy landscapes but with equally stunning views.
 It's also real simple to learn and any one ages 2 to 50 can do it.

-On our third and final day in Tromso, we went for a drive to see the famous Norwegian Fjords and arctic landscapes.
+We did do one more activity in Tromso - we went for a drive to see the famous Norwegian Fjords and arctic landscapes.

 Since we did not want to drive on these roads, we opted for another day tour from Tromso.
 This time with Wandering Owl.
 We were picked up at 10 to start our journey towards the Fjords a little outside of Tromso.